tripleaceme/ai-docs-workshop/README.md

 3. **Slow Onboarding for New Team Members**
    New data engineers or analysts struggled to understand model dependencies and transformation logic because the **dbt docs were incomplete** and **no conceptual documentation existed** to explain *why* certain data flows were built the way they were.

-4. **No Centralized Conceptual Documentation**
-   The company didn’t have a single, clear documentation site that explained the project’s business goals, data sources, and architecture — meaning even the executives lacked visibility into how data supported decision-making.

 ---